DronRathore/smart-session/README.md

       });
     }
 }
-app.use(function(req, res, next){
-  request.session.update(); // Add this and just stay cool! next();
+// Add this as the last middleware and just stay cool! app.use(function(req, res, next){
+  request.session.update();
+  next();
 });
 ```